 Believe it or not, but unpleasant smells tend to get absorbed into your roof lining and while everyone is focused on cleaning the seats, carpet and mats, the smell still persists.

 And let us remind you that there is NOTHING more unappealing than the look of a saggy roof caving in your car.
 The saggy roof is often the case when the glue has been deteriorated to the point that it loses the adhesiveness.

 To avoid a saggy roof, special care and caution must be applied when cleaning the roof lining.
-Let us show you how you can clean your roof lining without damaging it.
+Let us show you how you can clean your interior roof upholstery without damaging it.